poma-ai/.github/profile/README.md

 POMA AI significantly outperforms traditional chunking in token efficiency and retrieval accuracy.
 While a dedicated benchmark repo is pending, real-world comparisons show substantial improvements.

-To illustrate with a (very) niche example: a legal-document query about Andorra’s personalized license-plate law (a notoriously tough document for RAGs) needed **1,542 tokens** of retrieved context with traditional RAG, versus **337 tokens** with POMA ( a roughly80% reduction), with zero information loss.
+To illustrate with a (very) niche example: a legal-document query about Andorra’s personalized license-plate law (a notoriously tough document for RAGs) needed **1,542 tokens** of retrieved context with traditional RAG, versus **337 tokens** with POMA (a roughly 80% reduction), with zero information loss.

 This efficiency enables energy and cost savings and/or more context within token limits.